w3c/wai-website/pages/planning-policies/involving-users.md

 feedbackmail: wai@w3.org

 # In the footer below:
-# Do not change CHANGELOG and the dates
+# Do not change the dates
 # Translate the other words below, including "Date:" and "Editors"
 # Translate the Working Group and projects names.
 Leave the Working Group and projects acronyms in English.
 footer: >